 The current economic crisis in the western world as well as global changes have placed a lot of people in financial difficulty.
 Even if finances and economic challenges are major contributing factors as to why many start to ‘gig’ rather than seek full-time employment, there are also other reasons.
 Working as a freelancer can prove to be a long-awaited alternative to spending your days in an office.
 Being able to work from home, having more freedom and flexibility are often mentioned as benefits of becoming a freelancer.
-No matter if you are just starting your freelance career or you are already well established, these seven tips will help you grow and prosper in the gig economy.
+Even if you are just starting your freelance career, or if you are already well established, these seven tips will help you grow and prosper in the gig economy.

 1. Showcase your skills

-The gig economy works slightly different than the traditional job market.
-You will hardly ever go through a lengthy application process and if you are being asked to do so it might not be the best way to spend your precious time.
-You are self-employed and as such time equals money.
+The gig economy works slightly different from the traditional job market.
+You will hardly ever go through a lengthy application process and if you are being asked to do so, it might not be the best way to spend your precious time.
+You are self-employed and as such, time equals money.
 This in turn means that the less time you have to spend looking for new projects, the better.
 If you play your cards right, potential clients will even come knocking on your door!
 But how can you achieve that?
 Having your portfolio ready and on display not only saves you time when you apply for projects (you can simply add a link to your portfolio on your application), if it’s public it can also attract the attention of potential clients.

 Behance and Dribbble are two examples of platforms that allow designers to showcase their portfolio.
-Should you offer a different skill set, it might be more difficult to find a similar website, but don’t worry, there are other ways you can show off your skills.
+Should you offer a different skill set, it might be more difficult to find a similar website, but don’t worry; there are other ways you can show off your skills.
 As a freelance writer, you could start your own blog and write about a topic that interests you.
 This works especially well if you don’t have a broad portfolio of work.
-Creating your own website that includes your portfolio might be a good idea, regardless of your skill set.
+Creating your own website which includes your portfolio might be a good idea, regardless of your skill set.
 Finally, LinkedIn can be a great tool to market yourself and your skills.

 - Portfolio websites